-- Define discount factor and use a discount function to compute present and future values. - Define the "law of one price," explain it using an arbitrage argument, and describe how it can be applied to bond pricing. - Identify arbitrage opportunities for fixed income securities with certain cash flows. - Identify the components of a US Treasury coupon bond and compare the structure to Treasury STRIPS, including the difference between P-STRIPS and C-STRIPS. - Construct a replicating portfolio using multiple fixed income securities to match the cash flows of a given fixed-income security. - Differentiate between "clean" and "dirty" bond pricing and explain the implications of accrued interest with respect to bond pricing. - Describe the common day-count conventions used in bond pricing.
+- Define discount factor and use a discount function to compute present and future values. - Define the "law of one price," explain it using an arbitrage argument, and describe how it can be applied to bond pricing. - Identify arbitrage opportunities for fixed-income securities with certain cash flows. - Identify the components of a U.S. Treasury coupon bond and compare the structure to Treasury STRIPS, including the difference between P-STRIPS and C-STRIPS. - Construct a replicating portfolio using multiple fixed-income securities to match the cash flows of a given fixed-income security. - Differentiate between "clean" and "dirty" bond pricing and explain the implications of accrued interest with respect to bond pricing. - Describe the common day-count conventions used to compute interest on a fixed-income security.